tembo-io/website/blog/2023-09-14-four-types-of-extensions/index.md

 auto_explain.so
 ```

 Auto explain can be loaded into your session like `LOAD 'auto_explain';`.
 This command will always match exactly the name of the library file, less the file type, in this example `.so`.
-With a [couple of configurations](https://www.postgresql.org/docs/current/auto-explain.html#AUTO-EXPLAIN-EXAMPLE), now this extension will automatically log the [EXPLAIN ANALYZE](https://www.postgresql.org/docs/current/sql-explain.html) output for log-running queries.
+With a [couple of configurations](https://www.postgresql.org/docs/current/auto-explain.html#AUTO-EXPLAIN-EXAMPLE), now this extension will automatically log the [EXPLAIN ANALYZE](https://www.postgresql.org/docs/current/sql-explain.html) output for long-running queries.

 ```
 postgres=# LOAD 'auto_explain';
 LOAD
 ```

 However, the `LOAD` command is not typically used directly, and many extensions require you do not load them in this way.
-Instead, typically a Postgres configuration like [shared_preload_libraries](https://pgpedia.info/s/shared_preload_libraries.html) is used.
+Instead, typically the Postgres configuration [shared_preload_libraries](https://pgpedia.info/s/shared_preload_libraries.html) is used instead.
 ```
 postgres=# LOAD 'pg_cron';
 ERROR:  pg_cron can only be loaded via shared_preload_libraries
 HINT:  Add pg_cron to the shared_preload_libraries configuration variable in postgresql.conf.
 ```

+The best reason to use `LOAD` directly is for debugging.
+It can be nice to `LOAD` on-demand while troubleshooting.

 :::info
-Extensions that require a `LOAD` can always be configured in `shared_preload_libraries`, but this configuration requires a restart to take effect.
-Some extensions can be loaded without a restart using `LOAD` directly, but in this case it's better to use the `session_preload_libraries` configuration, and [reload the Postgres configuration](https://pgpedia.info/p/pg_reload_conf.html) with `SELECT pg_reload_conf();`.
+Extensions that **require `LOAD`: true** can always be configured in `shared_preload_libraries`, but this configuration requires a restart to take effect.
+Some extensions can be loaded without a restart using `LOAD` directly, but in this case it's usually better to use the `session_preload_libraries` configuration, and [reload the Postgres configuration](https://pgpedia.info/p/pg_reload_conf.html) with `SELECT pg_reload_conf();`.
+You should run `LOAD` directly when you are intentionally loading for only the current connection.
 :::

 ### CREATE EXTENSION